Laravel 9 - Send SMS using Vonage/Nexmo

 "The message was sent successfully"

-And you will be able to find the Text message in the Logs -> SMS Logs.
+You’ll also be able to find the text message under the Logs SMS Logs section in your Vonage Dashboard.

 Share this with friends!